Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Model Preparation Stage

 where $R$ and $R^c$ are estimates of lossy coding rates \citep{ma2007segmentation, yu2020learning, redunet}.
 The objective aims to maximize the information gain for the final token representations by maximizing $\Delta R$ while promoting the sparsity by minimizing the $\ell^{0}$ norm.
 It is worth noting that the optimization of $\Delta R$ shares the same underlying inspiration as the design of ReduNet \citep{redunet}.
 However, here the optimization of $R^c$ ultimately gives rise to the multi-head attention structure, whereas the remaining optimization of $R(\boldsymbol{Z}) - \lambda\|\boldsymbol{Z}\|_{0}$ corresponds to a structure analogous to a feed-forward network (FFN) \citep{ISTA}.

-In addition to the interpretation based on rate reduction, \citet{IB-TF} approached the emerging visual grouping phenomenon observed in Vision Transformers from the perspective of the information bottleneck.
-They showed that the iterative solution to the information bottleneck objective can be expressed in the form of self-attention. \citet{attention-only-TF} pointed out that compressing noisy token representations and the corresponding denoising operations can naturally give rise to the form of multi-head self-attention.
-Other works related the optimization objective $F$ to energy-based principles \citep{HN-is-all-you-need, EnergyTF, hu2023sparse, wu2023stanhop, ren2025transformers, hu2025hyper}.
+In addition to the interpretation based on rate reduction, \citet{IB-TF} approach the emerging visual grouping phenomenon observed in Vision Transformers from the perspective of the information bottleneck.
+They showed that the iterative solution to the information bottleneck objective can be expressed in the form of self-attention. \citet{attention-only-TF} point out that compressing noisy token representations and the corresponding denoising operations can naturally give rise to the form of multi-head self-attention.
+Other works relate the optimization objective $F$ to energy-based principles \citep{HN-is-all-you-need, EnergyTF, hu2023sparse, wu2023stanhop, ren2025transformers, hu2025hyper}.

 \textbf{Test-time Training Perspective.} Although Transformers have achieved widespread success across tasks in different modalities, their quadratic complexity with respect to sequence length often becomes unacceptable under resource-constrained conditions.
 In addition to improving the efficiency of the Transformer architecture itself, researchers have also begun to focus on designing more efficient model architectures, among which an important line of work is called \textbf{test-time training (regression)} in \citet{TTT, yang2023gated, von2025mesanet, wang2025test, behrouz2024titans, behrouz2025s}.